intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPHANA.md

 # InterSystems IRIS x SAP HANA on AWS

-This document explains how to use the scripts we provide to quickly deploy the Speed Test against IRIS and SAP HANA.
+This document explains how to use the scripts we provide to quickly deploy the Speed Test against InterSystems IRIS and SAP HANA.
 If you haven't done so yet, please follow instructions [here](../README.md) for the initial setup.
 There you will also find a diagram of how this is going to work.

 # Provisioning the Initial environment on AWS

-On this step, we will provision the initial environment on AWS which includes all the machines for IRIS, the IRIS Speed Test and SAP HANA Speed Test.
+On this step, we will provision the initial environment on AWS which includes all the machines for InterSystems IRIS, the InterSystems IRIS Speed Test and SAP HANA Speed Test.
 It will all be provisioned on the same VPC.
 We will later manually deploy SAP HANA on the same VPC as well.

-We will also on this step deploy IRIS and the Speed Test applications for both IRIS and SAP HANA, so let's get to it!
+We will also on this step deploy InterSystems IRIS and the Speed Test applications for both InterSystems IRIS and SAP HANA, so let's get to it!

 ## 1 - Start ICM